antixenoinitiative/axiwiki/static-signals.md

 - **Gree** - This systems contains 2 megaships that can be used to summon Thargoids.
 Currently this is the only system officially approved by AXI for hosting megaship events.

 For an extended list, check out the [Thargoid Attacks Spreadsheet](https://docs.google.com/spreadsheets/d/1hnJTNAwAu0fY9Asu8SgXsfpjyTFxRhW_4oPCJS5Ydv4/edit#gid=0)

+> Distress Call Points Of Interest that contain megaships or capital ships attacked by thargoids are leftovers of the initial bubble invasion.
+They have been placed there manually by FDev, who forgot to remove them once the invasion was over.
+Deciat specifically was attacked on July 5th 2018, and there are about 40+ more systems with the same type of POI all over the bubble and pleiades region.
+These POIs are not an indication of any actual thargoid activity by themselves, only Non-Human Signal Sources or AX Combat Zones are.
+Keep in mind though, that NHSS are naturally present in pleiades region (roughly 150Ly around Merope) and Witch Head nebula, and do not necessarily mean those systems are in danger.
+{.is-info}

 List and Project Lead: CMDR Melting Cube.